lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 In July, I left my current job for some reason.
 I wrote down some articles to help me know what should I do in the next years.
 Then I built a deep-learning computer.
 It reminded me about in 2022, how I do the car maintenance by pumping out the engine oil and filling out the fresh one.
 It also reminded me of how I connect the circuit to make the LED shine according to the sound level of the music.

-At that time, I found that some colleagues or friends deleted me or removed connection with me on WeChat or LinkedIn.
-I don't know whether I publish too much recently.
-Though of course the highlight points of reposting words of my articles in WeChat moments are not good.
-The reading experience is poor.
-I didn't publish in the next months.
-One reason is to reflect on what I did in last year to lose some trust with people.
-My wife told me that I always want people to respect me and I don't respect them often.

-My heart is good that I want people to be better and better.
-But the ways I do it are often not suitable.
-Learning is hard.
-Enjoying life is much more comfortable.

-So one of my problems is giving too many advices.
-In recent year, suggesting people learn English and something about AI to better prepare for the future.
-I should only give advice when they ask me to.
-I make myself kind of transparent to provide useful information.
-The truth is often kind of harsh.

-But the ego is the enemy of growth.
+The ego is the enemy of growth.
 After I left the job, I thought I did well in this job but the feedback was only that I was ok to finish the job.
 At that time, I couldn't accept what it meant.
 Only after half a year, I could appreciate what it says.

 In the journey from Guangzhou to Lhasa Tibet, the scene was very good.
 I think of a lot of ideas during this journey.
 One is that we may need to make an audio AI-powered IDE, which you can write code when you drive.